subro12/Blink-eyes/README.md

 # Blink-eyes
-Program to get notification in desktop to blink eyes for period of 20 mins
+Program to get notification in desktop to blink eyes with interval of 20 mins